sassoftware/esp-kubernetes/README.md

 ### Persistent Volume

-**Important**: To deploy the images, you must have a running Kubernetes cluster and two persistent volume available for use.
+**Important**: To deploy the images, you must have a running Kubernetes cluster and two persistent volumes available for use.
 Work with your Kubernetes administrator to obtain access to a cluster with the required persistent volumes.
-The default persistent volumes claims user the kubernetes storage class "nfs-client" and are dynamically provisioned.
+The default persistent volumes claims use the kubernetes storage class "nfs-client" and are dynamically provisioned.
 Change these as appropriate for a custom installation.

 **The first persistent volume** is used as a backing store for the Posgres database.